google/docsy/content/en/docs/Adding content/Shortcodes/index.md

 date: 2017-01-05
 weight: 5
 description: >
-  This page describes how to use Docsy's Hugo shortcodes to quickly build site pages.
+  Use Docsy's Hugo shortcodes to quickly build site pages.
 resources:
 - src: "**spruce*.jpg"
   params:
     byline: "Photo: Bjørn Erik Pedersen / CC-BY-SA"
 ---

+Rather than writing all your site pages from scratch, Hugo lets you define and use [shortcodes](https://gohugo.io/content-management/shortcodes/).
+These are reusable snippets of content that you can include in your pages, often using HTML to create effects that are difficult or impossible to do in simple Markdown.
+Shortcodes can also have parameters that let you, for example, add your own text to a fancy shortcode text box.
+As well as Hugo's [built-in shortcodes](https://gohugo.io/content-management/shortcodes/), Docsy provides some shortcodes of its own to help you build your pages.

 ## Shortcode blocks

-The theme comes with a set of custom  **Page Blocks** as [Hugo Shortcodes](https://gohugo.io/content-management/shortcodes/) that can be used to compose landing pages, about pages and similar.
+The theme comes with a set of custom  **Page Block** shortcodes that can be used to compose landing pages, about pages, and similar.

 These blocks share some common parameters: